kataras/iris/middleware/README.md

 )
 ```

-Each middleware must export only one Function which returns an object which implements the iris.Handler (func Serve(ctx *iris.Context){})
+Each middleware is recommending that exports only one Function which returns an object which implements the iris.Handler (func Serve(ctx *iris.Context){}).
+[Look here for an example](https://github.com/kataras/iris/blob/master/middleware/gzip/gzip.go#L79)

 ----------------------------